airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-sql.md

 Airbyte is internally using a specialized tool for handling transformations called DBT.

-An Airbyte Python module reads the `destination_catalog.json` file and  generates DBT code interpreting and transforming the raw data.
+The Airbyte Python module reads the `destination_catalog.json` file and generates dbt code responsible for interpreting and transforming the raw data.

 The final output of DBT is producing SQL files that can be run on top of the destination that you selected.